emekss/Furniture_Store_UI/README.md

 Ensure you have these dependencies added to your project's `pubspec.yaml` and run `flutter pub get` to install them.

+## Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests.

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments
+- Thanks to the Flutter and Firebase communities for their invaluable resources.

+## Contact
+For any inquiries or support, contact us at [princeukaga@gmail.com].

 Thank you for using this Flutter Furniture Store App UI template!
 We hope it helps you create a stunning and user-friendly furniture shopping app.